Last Updated on 9 May 2023

-If I can’t paint or draw, you’re not creative.
+That, if you can’t paint or draw, you’re not creative.
 But, isn’t necessarily true.

 Artistic ability includes skills and talent to create fine works of art: painting, drawing, sculpting, musical composition, etc.

 Creativity ability is the skill and talent to use our imagination to create and solve.

 We are creative all the time and don’t think about it.

-- When mom or dad ad-libs lunch for the kids, pulling together something yummy when it seemed there were no ingredients in the fridge.
+- Mom or dad ad-lib lunch for the kids, pulling together something yummy when it seemed there were no ingredients in the fridge.

-- When the radio announces traffic is stopped on our route home and we figure out a route taking the back roads home.
+- The radio announces traffic is stopped on our route home, and we figure out a route taking the back roads home.

-- When the company Christmas Party invitation had a typo and you added the missing punctuation with a Sharpie – and no one knew the difference.
+- Your company Christmas Party invitation had a typo, and you added the missing punctuation with a Sharpie – and no one knew the difference.

-Each of these examples required use of imagination and experience to apply a creative solution to a problem or challenge.
+These examples required the use of imagination and experience to apply a creative solution to a problem or challenge.

 We’ve got to stop selling ourselves short.
 We artificially hold ourselves back by giving up on imaginative thinking because we’re not portrait artists.

 What’s cool, when you let yourself be creative… the more you think and act creatively, the more creative you become.
 Like exercising muscles, the more you use them, the stronger they become.